 Identifying these dangerous links can be done by looking for impacts to scraping.
 In the extreme case, some attacks observed will crash the browser, and so if the browser generates an exception or otherwise fails at any time we can log the link that caused the failure as dangerous.
 If we are aware of more specific attacks, the system can identify each attack individually to become more resistant to attacks.
 For example, with the script shown before that dynamically generates infinite content until it crashes the browser, we analyse the page size before and after an interval to check if it has grown unexpectedly.
-Other attacks can be identified through similarly simple checks, such as ensuring that a redirect link has not been visited recently, as this may imply it is a loop.
 These heuristic checks are tailored to specific attacks, and investigating each of the dangerous links discovered by the scraper is the optimal method to identify the new attack and mitigate it in the future.
 If manual intervention is to be avoided, being able to detect and recover from an attack - for example, by creating a new browser instance - is sufficient.